Autism

+In recent years, the autism spectrum has controversially been criticized as overly inclusionary by some researchers and caretakers of autistic people, who accordingly propose that autistic people able to live an independent life should be clinically distinguished from those who require continuous assistance.

 Signs and characteristics

 Autism is primarily characterized by differences and difficulties in social interaction and communication, alongside restricted or repetitive patterns of interests, activities, or behaviors (stimming), and, in many cases, distinctive reactions to sensory input.
 The specific presentation varies widely.
 Clinicians often consider assessment for autism when these characteristics are present, especially if they are associated with difficulty obtaining or sustaining employment or education, difficulty initiating or maintaining social relationships, involvement with mental health or learning disability services, or a history of neurodevelopmental conditions (including learning disabilities and ADHD) or mental health conditions.
 In most cases, signs of autism are first observable in infancy or early childhood and remain throughout life.
 Autistic people may be significantly disabled in some respects, but average—or, in some cases, superior—in others.

 Social and communication skills

-Autistic people may have differences in social communication and interaction, which can lead to challenges in environments structured around non-autistic norms.
-Current diagnostic criteria for autism require difficulties across three social domains: social-emotional reciprocity, nonverbal communication, and developing and maintaining relationships.
+Autistic people may have differences and difficulties in social communication and interaction, which can lead to challenges in environments structured around non-autistic norms.
+Diagnostic criteria for autism require difficulties across three social domains: social–emotional reciprocity, nonverbal communication, and developing and maintaining relationships.